koide3/small_gicp/README.md

 ### KdTree construction

-- Multi-threaded implementation (TBB and OMP) can be up to **4x faster** than the single-threaded one (All the implementations are based on nanoflann).
+- Multi-threaded implementation (TBB and OMP) can be up to **6x faster** than the single-threaded one.
+The single-thread version shows almost equivalent performance with nanoflann.
-- The processing speed gets faster as the number of threads increases, but the speed gain is not monotonic sometimes (because of the scheduling algorithm or some CPU(AMD 5995WX)-specific issues?).
+- ~~The processing speed gets faster as the number of threads increases, but the speed gain is not monotonic sometimes (because of the scheduling algorithm or some CPU(AMD 5995WX)-specific issues?)~~.
+- The new KdTree implementation shows a good scalability thanks to its well balanced task assignment.
 - This benchmark only compares the construction time (query time is not included).

 ![kdtree_time](docs/assets/kdtree_time.png)